Les Houches lecture notes on moduli spaces of Riemann surfaces: Cohomological field theories

 we require

-\end{enumerate} If the vector space comes with a distinguished non-zero element, which can be assumed without loss of generality to be $e_1$, we can also ask for a third axiom. \begin{enumerate} \item[iii)] \textbf{Unit.} Considering the forgetful map
+\end{enumerate} If the vector space is equipped with a distinguished non-zero element (which may, without loss of generality, be taken to be $e_1$), we can also ask for a third axiom. \begin{enumerate} \item[iii)] \textbf{Unit.} Considering the forgetful map

 we require

 \end{enumerate} In this case, $\Omega$ is called a cohomological field theory \emph{with unit}; the distinguished element is called \emph{unit} or \emph{vacuum}. \end{definition}

 Pictorially, the axioms can be illustrated as follows.